NetLogo/NetLogo/src/main/org/nlogo/render/README.md

-code for rendering turtles & patches in 2D
+Code for rendering turtles & patches in 2D.